-In its first year of operation Salamah College has drawn on its sister schools tradition Al Amanah College to continue building upon their successes and provide an educational framework that has proven successful since 1998.
-At Salamah College, we recognise the need to act as a bridge between the pillowed life of the home and the hard edges of the real world.
-We continue to be a vibrant, well managed, effective school with strong Islamic, academic, social, cultural and sporting programs through which we seek to prepare students with positive attitudes, sound values and skills for the future.
-We devote ourselves not just to the task of preparing students for success at school but also for preparing them for a life of changing situations and equip them with the knowledge to operate in an environment which is continually changing.
+In its second year of operation Salamah College has developed into a K - Y9 School and which is vibrant, well managed, effective school with strong Islamic, academic, social, cultural and sporting programs through which we seek to prepare students with positive attitudes, sound values and skills for the future.

+We devote ourselves not just to the task of preparing students for success at school but also for preparing them for a life of changing situations and provide them with the knowledge to operate in an environment which is continually changing.

-Salamah College has continued to meet the demands of growth and has built a respectable reputation for providing a caring environment, maintaining discipline and offering quality education across all key learning areas including Arabic and Islamic studies.
+Salamah College has continued to meet the demands imposed by the extensive growth and has built a respectable reputation in just two short years for providing a caring environment, maintaining discipline and offering quality education across all key learning areas including Arabic and Islamic studies.